The Radial Bar Chart is one of the best charts you can use to compare different categories in your raw data.

 You can click on “Edit Chart” button to change the different properties to add some header on chart, put some dollar sign with stats and much more.
 The following look can be created by changing the properties.

-In this example, we’ll use the Radial Bar Chart in Excel to visualize the data (below).
+In this example, we’ll use the Radial Bar Chart to visualize the data (below).
 We’ll be comparing the performance of countries in terms of gold medals won in a hypothetical sports competition.

 Let’s dive in.